Tyrrrz/Tyrrrz.me/data/blog/unit-testing-is-overrated/index.md

 The wide scope of tests also implies the need for a deeper understanding of the project's dependencies and technologies it relies upon.
 It's important to know how they're used, whether they can be easily containerized, which options are available and what are the trade-offs.

-In the context of integration testing, the "testability" aspect is not defined by how well the code can be isolated, but instead by how well the actual infrastructure accommodates and facilitates testing.
+In the context of integration testing, the testability aspect is not defined by how well the code can be isolated, but instead by how well the actual infrastructure accommodates and facilitates testing.
 This puts a certain prerequisite on the responsible person and the team in general in terms of technical expertise.

 It may also take some time to set up and configure the testing environment, as it includes creating fixtures, wiring fake implementations, adding custom initialization and cleanup behavior, and so on.
 All these things need to be maintained as the project scales and becomes more complicated.